stakeworld/stakeworld-treasury/Q3-setup-maintenance.md

 Requested KSM: 51 KSM (to be updated at submission)

 ## Description
 In juli 2022 STAKEWORLD started a paritydb snapshot service to provide an extra service to the kusama/polkadot community.
-Originally it was only a snapshot service, recently an easy polkadot node install script and snapshot restore script were added, alongside a database size tracker on the website.
+Originally it was only a snapshot service, later an easy polkadot node install script and snapshot restore script were added, alongside a database size tracker on the website.

 ## Context/problem/solution